The Research Department

 "Forest Inventory in the Dindéfélo Community Nature Reserve as a basic tool for chimpanzee habitat conservation" (Reyes Alejano, Francisco Marín, Juan Domingo-Santos, Antares Bermejo, Rafael Bazán, Alvaro Martín, Jose Carlos Pérez-Valderrama, David Vargas, Juan Domínguez, Liliana Pacheco, Roberto Martínez)

-Participation with JGI data in the article "Characteristics of Positive Deviants in Western Chimpanzee Populations".
+Participation with JGIS data in the article "Characteristics of Positive Deviants in Western Chimpanzee Populations".

-Participation with JGI data in the article "Human impact erodes chimpanzee behavioral diversity" (Ammie Kalan, Hjalmar Kühl, Christophe Boesch; co-authors of JGI Liliana Pacheco y Manuel Llana, among others.
+Participation with JGIS data in the article "Human impact erodes chimpanzee behavioral diversity" (Ammie Kalan, Hjalmar Kühl, Christophe Boesch; co-authors from the JGIS: Liliana Pacheco and Manuel Llana, among others.

 Participation with JGIS data in the article "Exploring interactions between Blastocystis sp., Strongyloides spp. and the gut microbiomes of wild chimpanzees in Senegal", Justinn Renelies Hamiltona, Marc Noguera-Julianc, Mariona Parerac, Roger Paredesc, Liliana Pacheco, Elena Dacale, José M. Saugare, José M. Rubioe, Michael Poulsena, Pamela C. Köstere, David Carmenae.
 Infection, Genetics and Evolution 74 (2019).